How to NOT infect your family?

 CLEAN ZONE (Home)

 When you go to work:

-- Pack only essentials to take with you – a pen, scissors, stetoscope, cell phone, mask & viser (escpecially of you make use of public transport)
+- Pack only essentials to take with you – a pen, scissors, stethoscope, cell phone, mask & visor (especially if you make use of public transport)

 - Take food in disposable containers if you can.